a-trifyllis/eea-poc/src/app/dynamic-forms/README.md

 ]
 ```

-NOTE: This differentiation betwwen group/array validators and individual control validators might need to be addressed...
+NOTE: This differentiation between group/array validators and individual control validators might need to be addressed...

 ### Showing validation errors

-The GroupControl has two  properties concerning validation errors:
+The `GroupControl` has two  properties concerning validation errors:
 If `showErrors` is set to true the FormGroup errors of the specific dynamic form will be shown on top of the form.
-If `showNestedErrors` is set to true all the nested grop errors will also be shown at the top.
+If `showNestedErrors` is set to true all the nested group errors will also be shown at the top.

 The dynamic form control component is responsible for showing individual control components, by aggregating all field error messages in one
  and showing it bellow the field.